-Opening a Link in Another Web Page
+Opening a Link in a New Tab

 Normally if you tap a link on a web page, the linked web page replaces the currently displayed web page.
-If you don't want to lose track of a website, you might prefer having a linked web page appear in its own web page.
+If you don't want to lose track of a website, you might prefer having a linked web page appear in a new browser tab.

-To see how to open a link as a separate web page, follow these steps:
+To see how to open a link as a separate browser tab follow these steps:

 - 1. From the Home screen, tap Safari.
 The Safari screen appears. - 2.
 Tap the Address field.
 The virtual keyboard appears. - 3.
-Tap the Backspace key, or tap the X that appears to the far right of the Address field to clear the contents of the Address field. - Type a website address such as www.nostarch .com, and tap the Go key on the virtual keyboard.
-Your chosen website appears. - 5.
-Press and hold your finger over any link on the web page.
-After a few seconds, a menu appears as shown in Figure 11-3. - Tap the Open in New Page button.
-Your linked web page appears.
-(Tapping the Open button replaces the current web page with the linked page.) - 7.
-Tap the Pages icon.
-Notice that your linked web page appears as a separate thumbnail image. - 8.
-Tap a web page to view it.
+Tap the Backspace key, or tap the X that appears to the far right of the Address field to clear the contents of the Address field. - Type a website address such as www.nostarch.com, and tap the Go key on the virtual keyboard.
+Your chosen website appears. - Tap and hold your finger over any link on the web page.
+After a few seconds, a menu appears, as shown in Figure 12-3. - 6.
+Tap the Open in New Tab button.
+Safari creates a new tab. - 7.
+Tap this tab to view the website.

-FIGURE 11-3: A menu appears to let you open a link in a new page.
+FIGURE 12-3: A menu appears to let you open a link in a new tab.